 Some crafty adjusters will ask leading questions or clarifying statements designed to weaken your claim.
 For example, “It sounds like you were going a bit fast around the corner?” or “Thank goodness your back injury wasn’t as bad as you thought it was.”

 This is why it’s so important to stick to the facts.
-Never editorialize, complain, or discuss anything that may lessen the insured’s liability or the amount you can claim for damages.
+Never go on a rant, complain, or discuss anything that may lessen the insured’s liability or the amount you can claim for damages.

 Volunteering information about personal problems could lead the adjuster to think you were distracted by those problems, which affected your judgment, leading to the accident.
-Or, it could indicate to her that you’d be willing to take a quick settlement, because you need the money now.
+Or, it could indicate that you’d be willing to take a quick settlement because you need the money now.

 Once you give a recorded statement, you can’t take it back.
 Anything you say will become part of your claim.
 That’s why it’s so important to be well-prepared.
 If the adjuster calls before you’re ready, politely say you’re busy and ask to reschedule.

 Don’t let the adjuster bully you into saying something that will tank your claim.
 You have the right to consult an attorney before giving a recorded statement.

 Prepare by going over the details of the events leading to your injury, the actual injury-event, and the effects it’s had on your life.
 Remember, just stick to the facts.

 - I left the house at about 7:00 a.m.

 - I was driving northbound on Maple Avenue.

 - Your insured was driving southbound on Maple Avenue.